neondatabase/website/content/docs/guides/branch-archiving.md

 - Older than **14 days**.
 - Have not been accessed for the past **24 hours**

 Both conditions must be true for a branch to be archived.

 Additionally, these conditions apply:

 - A branch cannot be archived if it has an unarchived child branch.
 - A child branch must be archived before a parent branch can be archived.
+- Protected branches cannot be archived.

 <Admonition type="note">
 If your Neon project was inactive for more than a week before the introduction of branch archiving on November 11, 2024, the thresholds mentioned above are not tracked until the next time you access branches in your project.